Crippling debts and bankruptcies brew Vietnam coffee crisis

-HO CHI MINH CITY/SINGAPORE (Reuters) - Desks are empty, the office silence broken only by a handful of staff chit-chatting or playing on cellphones.
+HO CHI MINH CITY/SINGAPORE, Aug 15 (Reuters) - Desks are empty, the office silence broken only by a handful of staff chit-chatting or playing on cellphones.
 It’s another slow day at the headquarters of Vinacafe, a state-owned firm once the vanguard of Vietnam’s coffee export boom.

 “There’s no one here for you to talk to,” a receptionist said when asked who was in charge at the Vietnam National Coffee Corporation in Ho Chi Minh City, the hub of an industry that produces 17 percent of the world coffee output.